AWinterman/gist-put/README.md

   [eventually](https://github.com/AWinterman/gist-put/blob/master/gist-put#L17-L20),
 no files at all!
-- it doesn't care if you reference files in `pwd` or in some distant directory, (this was a problem with the alternative I tried).
+- it doesn't care if you reference files in `pwd` or in some distant directory (this was a problem with the alternative I tried).
 - it gets your credentials at your already-stated level of security using the `git credential` tool.
 If `git credentials` doesn't know your credentials, it'll probably error in an ugly way.
 [This is an open